Planning Your Trip to Provence

 What most people don't realize is that Provence actually encompasses the Cote d'Azure leaving you with numerous options as to how to spend your time.
 In four days, you can explore an inland city—like Avignon—while also visiting a few Provençal villages and seeing a bit of the Mediterranean coast.
 You could also choose to focus your itinerary on either diverse landscapes, wine and gastronomy, history (think Roman ruins, monuments, and abbeys), or glittering beach towns in the French Riviera.

-While Provence is a fantastic year-round destination—it averages 300 days of sunshine per year—the best months to visit are said to be May and June, or September and October, when the weather is beautiful and crowds have thinned.
-Peak summer months of July and August tend to see an influx of Parisians and international travelers where hotels and restaurants are in high demand with prices to match.
+While Provence is a fantastic year-round destination—it averages 300 days of sunshine per year—the best months to visit are said to be May and June or September and October when the weather is beautiful, and crowds have thinned.
+The peak summer months of July and August tend to see an influx of Parisians and international travelers, where hotels and restaurants are in high demand with prices to match.

 Provence in 1 to 2 Days